chensandiego/risk_control_platform/README.md

 ## Features

--   **URL Anti-Fraud:** Checks URLs against a blocklist and performs heuristic analysis to identify suspicious patterns.
+-   **URL Anti-Fraud:** Checks URLs against a blocklist, performs heuristic analysis to identify suspicious patterns, and leverages the **AbuseIPDB API** to check the URL's IP address against a database of known malicious IPs.
 -   **Traffic Anti-Fraud:** Implements rate-limiting to protect API endpoints from excessive requests and logs blocked traffic.
 -   **Dynamic Keyword Management:** Suspicious keywords for heuristic analysis are stored and managed in MongoDB, allowing for real-time updates without application redeployment.
 -   **Machine Learning Foundation:** Provides an endpoint to log and label URLs with extracted features, building a dataset for future ML model training.